 You can take a scenic 45-minute walk along the shoreline to see this lighthouse for yourself – the trail starts in town at Moran’s Service Station on Mail Road.
 You’ll have panoramic views of the ocean to your right and rolling green fields to the left.

 There’s also abundant flora and fauna to spot along the walk, as well as the ruins of Hussey’s Folly.
 This tower was constructed during the late 1800s, mainly to provide work to the unemployed during the Great Famine.

 Once you’ve reached this whitewashed building, you’ll have spectacular sweeping views of the bay.
 You’ll see the Ring of Kerry and Iveragh Peninsula to the south, and at the very tip of the peninsula, you’ll spot the Skellig Islands.

 4. See Eask Tower

 Just on the other side of Dingle Bay, you’ll find Eask Tower sitting on Carhoo Hill when looking for things to do in Dingle.
 This 40ft (12m) tall stone column was built in 1847 as a part of the famine relief project.
-Its construction was also promoted by Reverend Charles Gayer, a Protestant who hopes to convert locals of the Catholic faith.
+Its construction was also promoted by Reverend Charles Gayer, a Protestant who hoped to convert locals to the Catholic faith.